RaviGoyani99/SportCelebrityImageClassification/README.md

 ### Project Overview
 In this project, we've implemented a full-fledged image classification system, encompassing various stages from data acquisition to deploying a web-based interface for real-time predictions.
 The key components of the project include:

-**+ Data Collection:** We gathered images of the five sports celebrities by scraping images from Google.
+**Data Collection:** We gathered images of the five sports celebrities by scraping images from Google.
 This involved extensive data cleaning and preprocessing to ensure the quality of the dataset.

-**2. Model Building:** We used popular machine learning libraries such as Scikit-learn and OpenCV to build a robust classification model.
+**Model Building:** We used popular machine learning libraries such as Scikit-learn and OpenCV to build a robust classification model.
 The model was trained on the curated dataset, using techniques like data augmentation to improve its generalization.

-**3. Web Interface:** A user-friendly web interface was developed using Flask to allow users to upload images and get instant predictions on which sports celebrity the image represents.
+**Web Interface:** A user-friendly web interface was developed using Flask to allow users to upload images and get instant predictions on which sports celebrity the image represents.
 The interface also displays the probability scores for each prediction.

-**4. Deployment:** The entire application was deployed using Nginx, ensuring it is scalable and accessible.
+**Deployment:** The entire application was deployed using Nginx, ensuring it is scalable and accessible.

 ### Technologies Used
 The project integrates multiple technologies to deliver an end-to-end machine learning solution:

-+ Python
+1. Python
-+ Numpy and OpenCV for data cleaning
+2. Numpy and OpenCV for data cleaning
-Matplotlib & Seaborn for data visualization
+3. Matplotlib & Seaborn for data visualization
-Sklearn for model building
+4. Sklearn for model building
-Jupyter notebook, visual studio code and pycharm as IDE Python flask for http server
+5. Jupyter notebook, visual studio code and pycharm as IDE
-HTML/CSS/Javascript for UI
+6. Python flask for http server
+7. Deploy to production using aws Ec2

 ### Installation Guide